Labello Logo

 Labello Logo History

 Labello produces hygienic lipsticks with various additives that affect their color, fragrance, and care qualities.
-The basis of the assortment are balms-sticks for moisturizing, nutrition, treatment, and sun protection.
+The assortment includes balms and sticks for moisturizing, nutrition, treatment, and sun protection.
 And all because the company Beiersdorf AG, which manufactures these products, is sure: beauty cannot exist without health.
-Even the name of the trademark hints at the brand concept because it is formed from two words: “la” – from “labium” (“lip”) and “bell” – from “bellus” (“beautiful”).
-The last “o” is used for harmonic sounding, to get a pronunciation in the French manner.
+Even the trademark’s name hints at the brand concept, as it is formed from two words: “la” from “labium” (“lip”) and “bell” from “bellus” (“beautiful”).
+The last “o” is used to produce a harmonic sound and achieve French pronunciation.

-The name Labello, which has Latin roots, inspired the designers for the logo of this brand.
+The name Labello, with Latin roots, inspired the designers of this brand’s logo.
 In total, three almost identical word marks were created.
 The first and third differ only in the shape of the initial letter “L.”

 What is Labello?

-Labello is the brand that the German company Beiersdorf AG uses to sell its lip balm stick.
+Labello is the brand name of the German company Beiersdorf AG for its lip balm stick.
 It was first introduced in 1909, which speaks of its rich historical heritage.
 The product line includes lip care products and glosses designed for cosmetic purposes.

 1922 – 1952